ArthurPicouleau/Iot_Project_2/README.md

 To do this, go to ```Sketch``` > ```Include Library``` > ```Manage Libraries```.
 This takes you to the Library Manager.
 Simply enter the name of the library: ```Seed Arduino LSM6DS3```.

+In all our codes we have concentrated solely on the values given by the accelerometer on the Z axis.
+In fact, by wearing the card on the index finger like a ring and double-tapping between the thumb and index finger, we realised that only the Z component was greatly modified and allowed us to detect movement.

 # Code 1 : Control of a led

 In this first program we control the red LED on the Seeed Xiao BLE nRF52840 Sense board.
 A double tap by the user turns the LED on and another turns it off.